 Using typical techniques this procedure results in significant pain and swelling.
 This is due to the traditional techniques utilized and the necessary size of the surgical site using tradition means.
 The risk of perforating the sinus membrane is also a common complication of this procedure.

 Using microsurgical techniques the surgical site is greatly reduced in size.
 This one factor alone results in significantly less pain and swelling.
-Often New York City and Manhattan patients have no discomfort.
+Often New York City patients have no discomfort.
 The risk of perforating the sinus lining is also greatly reduced because I am able to see the membrane extremely well and even through the smallest of openings.
 With these techniques the traditional lateral window approach is no longer necessary and the internal approach can be completed in a more predictable and safer method.